sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 instead of layereing multiple shaders on top of each other.

 Material Regions are only available in the advanced Nodegraph (Preferences/Nodegraph/Enable Advanced Nodegraph)

+######PBR Workflow Conversion Nodes

+Two new nodes were added to convert Outputs from a Metal-Roughness workflow to a Reflectance/Roughness or Specular/Glossiness workflow.

 ###Tools: